-Terra Jole Talks Stress Of ‘DWTS’, Defends Decision To Do The Show
+Terra Jole Talks Stress Of ‘DWTS,’ Defends Decision To Do The Show

 — Halloween Costumes (@Halloweenpirate) March 15, 2017

 ET Online shared that Terra Jole is also defending her decision to go on Dancing With the Stars right after having her son.
-Elena actually didn’t want to be the godmother of her children and a lot of the reason was because of the fact that she went on Dancing With the Stars and she didn’t agree with Terra’s big decision.
-Terra Jole feels like she did it for the right reasons, though.
+Elena actually didn’t want to be the godmother of her children and a lot of the reason was because of the fact that she went on Dancing With the Stars, and she didn’t agree with Terra’s big decision.
+Terra Jole feels she did it for the right reasons, though.
 Tonya explained her thoughts about why Elena didn’t want to be Terra’s children’s godmother.

 “You have to understand why she didn’t want to support you being on Dancing With the Stars.
 It was taking away from your life, it was taking away from your health, it was taking away from your kids, it was taking away from your husband.
 And she [thinks] that’s not the type of godparents she wants for her children.”